TNTurnerLab/PYRUS/README.md

           * ex : -f qm.bed -c chr.bed -d /path/to/directory -a myexonstoplot.bed

           * ex : -f qm.bed -c chr.bed -a myexonstoplot.bed

+      * Add -b y to create a box-plot window on the line graph displaying the average copy number estimation and in a blue rhombus, the average copy number of the file presented in -f flag will be displayed on top of tye box plot.

+          * ex: -f qm.bed -c chr.bed -b y

+      * Add -r y to create a png file output.

+          * ex: -f qm.bed -c chr.bed -r y -b y
+       * Add -r y in combination with the -o flag to make a pdf of png images.

+          * ex :  -f qm.bed -c chr.bed -o output.pdf -r y -b y

   * -f -c -t